igrigorik/http-client-hints/draft.md

 The client and server, or an intermediate proxy, may use an opt-in mechanism to negotiate which fields should be reported to allow for efficient content adaption.

 ## Server Processing of Client Hints

 Servers can modify the response sent based upon Client Hints.
-When doing so, it MUST confirm the selection and indicate the value of selected resource via corresponding response header.
+When doing so, it MUST confirm the selection for certain hints and indicate the value of selected resource via corresponding response header.
 For example, this specification defines "DPR" that corresponds to the "CH-DPR" request header field.

 ### Advertising Support for Client Hints

 Servers can advertise support for Client Hints using the Accept-CH header or an equivalent HTML meta element with http-equiv attribute.

 ~~~
   Accept-CH = #token
 ~~~

 For example: